St. Étienne Mle 1907: History

-George Chinn notes about the 1907 model that: "While it was gas actuated by means of a piston, the French reversed the conventional principle.
-Instead of the piston thrust rearward furnishing the source of energy to operate the piece, the gas propels the piston forward to unlock the bolt.
-The piston is attached by a spring-loaded rod to a gear rack.
-This in turn engages a spur gear which is fastened to an actuating lever.
-When the lever is in the forward horizontal position and engages a cam slot in the bolt, the gun is locked.
-Upon firing, the gas drives the piston forward, compressing the spring and causing the spur gear to rotate clockwise.
-The actuating lever turns with the gear for a half revolution, retracting the bolt and stopping at the rear horizontal position.
-The driving spring then forces the piston rearward, which reverses the action and returns the bolt to battery."
+George Chinn notes about the 1907 model that:

 Nevertheless, in the muddy environment of trench warfare the mechanically complex St-Étienne Mle 1907 suffered from frequent stoppages and was difficult to maintain by front-line soldiers.
-A quote from a French post-war military evaluation says it all: "admirable weapon, patented clockwork, but very delicate and sparing its whims only for machine-gun virtuosos."
+A quotation from a French post-war military evaluation describes it as an "admirable weapon, patented clockwork, but very delicate and sparing its whims only for machine-gun virtuosos".
 In July 1917 the Mle 1907 St-Étienne was gradually withdrawn from front line service and replaced by the distinctly simpler and more reliable Hotchkiss M1914 machine gun.
 Large numbers of the M1907 St-Étienne machine gun were then transferred to military units in the rear, to the French colonies, and to the Italian Army.
 Many also ended up in the Greek Army during the 1920s.
 Altogether 39,700 Mle 1907 St-Étienne machine guns had been manufactured when the decision to close down their last assembly line was taken in November 1917.
 The Mle 1907-T was still in service at the beginning of World War II, for instance with second-line units.